awsdocs/aws-amplify-console-user-guide/doc_source/ssr-nextjs11-support.md

 ### Your app is missing the rewrite rule for CloudFront SSR distributions<a name="cloudfront-rewrite-rule-missing"></a>

 When you deploy an SSR app, Amplify creates a rewrite rule for your CloudFront SSR distributions\.
-If you can't access your app in a web browser, verify that the CloudFront rewrite rule exists in your AWS account\.
+If you can't access your app in a web browser, verify that the CloudFront rewrite rule exists for your app in the Amplify console\.
 If it's missing, you can either add it manually or redeploy your app\.

 To view or edit an app's rewrite and redirect rules in the Amplify console, in the navigation pane, choose **App settings**, then **Rewrites and redirects**\.
 The following screenshot shows an example of the rewrite rules that Amplify creates for you when you deploy an SSR app\.
+Notice that in this example, a CloudFront rewrite rule exists\.

-![\[The rewrites and redirects pane in the Amplify console.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-ssr-troubleshooting1.png)
+![\[The Rewrites and redirects page for an SSR app.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-ssr-troubleshooting1.png)

 ### Your app is too large to deploy<a name="app-too-large-to-deploy"></a>